deepanvishal/HSTU_for_ME/README.md

-# Provider Affiliation & Next Visit Prediction
+# Provider Network Referral Prediction
-**ML System Design Document — HSTU Architecture**
+**ML System Design — HSTU Architecture**
-Healthcare Data Science
+Healthcare Network Configuration | Data Science

 ---

-## 1. Business Problem
+## Business Objective

 Insurance claims data is used to understand provider affiliations and predict what happens after a member visits a provider with a specific diagnosis.
-The network team needs to identify high-value referral chains (e.g. PCP John referring to Specialist Jacob) so they can target upstream referrers who drive members to high-quality, efficient downstream providers.
+The network team needs to identify high-value referral chains — for example, PCP John referring to Specialist Jacob — so they can target upstream referrers who drive members to high-quality, efficient downstream providers.

----

-## 2. Required Output Levels

-One model trained at member journey level.
+One model trained at the member journey level.
 Outputs aggregated to four levels:

 | Level | Input | Output |
 |---|---|---|